lupelius/React-Node-File-Uploads/README.md

 22- Need to break down large components more into pure/memoized functions within view files, did not have time to do this, paired with lacking TDD, if I did this properly I would not have a backend to query

 ## Libraries
-// What external libraries have you used and why?
 ###Frontend:
 1- flow-bin: type checking and type safety
 2- material-ui-core: for a very pretty textfield and pretty Grid system